TyniEgodagedarage/TyniEgodagedarage/README.md

 - 📝 I have my own blog area on medium [https://medium.com/@tyniegodagedarage](https://medium.com/@tyniegodagedarage)

-- 👧 I'm interested in **react, python,Machine Learning,Data Science**
+- 👧 I'm interested in **Python,Machine Learning,Data Science**

-- 📫 Best way to reach me **https://www.linkedin.com/in/tyni-egodagedarage-9a80641a8/**
+- 📫 The best way to reach me **https://www.linkedin.com/in/tyni-egodagedarage-9a80641a8/**